-The Annual Meeting of Shareholders of Gannett Co., Inc. will be held at the Company's headquarters, 1100 Wilson Boulevard, Arlington, Virginia, at 10:00 a.m. on May 6, 1997 for the following purposes:
+The Annual Meeting of Shareholders of Gannett Co., Inc. will be held at the Company's headquarters, 1100 Wilson Boulevard, Arlington, Virginia, at 10:00 a.m. on April 28, 1998 for the following purposes:

-(1) to elect three directors; and

-(2) to act upon a proposal to elect Price Waterhouse as the Company's independent auditors for the 1997 fiscal year.
+- (1) to elect three directors; - (2) to act upon a proposal to elect Price Waterhouse as the Company's independent auditors for the 1998 fiscal year; - (3) to consider a shareholder proposal; and - (4) to transact such other business, if any, as may properly come before the meeting.

-The Board of Directors has set the close of business on March 14, 1997 as the record date to determine the shareholders entitled to notice of and to vote at the meeting.
+The Board of Directors has set the close of business on March 2, 1998 as the record date to determine the shareholders entitled to notice of and to vote at the meeting.

 YOUR VOTE IS IMPORTANT.
-PLEASE SIGN AND DATE THE ENCLOSED PROXY CARD AND RETURN IT PROMPTLY IN THE ENCLOSED RETURN ENVELOPE, WHETHER OR NOT YOU EXPECT TO ATTEND THE MEETING.
+PLEASE FOLLOW THE INSTRUCTIONS ON THE NEXT PAGE TO VOTE USING THE TOLL-FREE TELEPHONE NUMBER ON THE ENCLOSED PROXY CARD OR BY SIGNING AND DATING THE PROXY CARD AND RETURNING IT PROMPTLY IN THE ENCLOSED RETURN ENVELOPE, WHETHER OR NOT YOU EXPECT TO ATTEND THE MEETING.
 YOU MAY REVOKE YOUR PROXY AND VOTE IN PERSON IF YOU DECIDE TO ATTEND THE MEETING.